borntofrappe/svelte-tutorial/Colorful Building Bl.ocks/README.md

 #### [Highlight Component](https://svelte.dev/repl/f92e7d25d67c4e2685c9fce55c1fb87f?version=3.38.2)

 The visualization described in `treemapColors` is ultimately included in a component shown when selecting a specific project.
-This demo focused on the component by describing its overall structure, format and style.
+This demo focuses on the visual by describing its overall structure, format and style.

 The specific demo has an `<input>` element of type `checkbox` to toggle the component and relies on `d3-time-format` to provide the date in a convenient format.